adzuci/ansible-styleguide/CONTRIBUTING.md

 - A tip about a future Ansible improvement that makes the practice relevant or required.
 - A story about mistake your team dealt with when practice wasn't followed.
 - A story about something cool that happened when the practice was followed.
-- Consistancy with another style
+- Consistency with another style

 "So everyone does it the same way" is a valid "Why?", and better than nothing, but these are hard to discuss!